-City Harvest is the world's first food rescue organization.
-Since City Harvest started rescuing food in 1982, we have prevented over 500,000 metric tons of greenhouse gas from being produced – which is the equivalent of taking 100,000 cars off the road for a year.
+In the United States, about 40% of the food we produce is wasted.
+Food that is sent to landfills breaks down and creates methane, a powerful greenhouse gas that contributes to climate change.
+Since City Harvest started rescuing food in 1982, we have prevented over 500,000 metric tons of greenhouse gas from being produced – the equivalent of taking 100,000 cars off the road for a year!